by Christine Sine

-I love the way that Kenneth Bailey talks about Joseph.
-In his wonderful book Jesus Through Middle Eastern Eyes talks about Joseph.
+I love the way that Kenneth Bailey talks about Joseph in his wonderful book, Jesus Through Middle Eastern Eyes.

 In his cameo appearance, Matthew presents Joseph as a human being of remarkable spiritual stature.
 He possessed the boldness, daring, courage and strength of character to stand up against his entire community and take Mary as his wife.
 He did so in spite of the forces that no doubt wanted her stoned.
 His vision of justice stayed his hand.
 In short he was able to reprocess his anger into grace.
 (46)

 That Joseph’s extraordinary love protected and surrounded Mary and eventually Jesus continues to be seen as the story unfolds.
 The trip to Bethlehem, the flight into Egypt, his teaching of Jesus to be a carpenter are all indications of his love and care.

 Once again Kenneth Bailey helps me understand: